Flotype/now/doc/public/user_manual.md

 ###.getClient(clientId, function(){})
 *Experimental.
 This method may change in future versions*

-Get client allows your to address a single client by passing its clientId as a parameter.
+Get client allows you to address a single client by passing its clientId as a parameter.
 The clientId is simply the `this.user.clientId` of the client.
 The second parameter is the callback you wish to be called with the client scope.
 Inside the callback you can access `this.user` and `this.now` for the clientId given.

 If the clientId given does not exist, the callback is called with an `err` parameter

+###.generateClientLibs(serverHost, serverPort, [exportPath])
+Takes the NowJS host and port information as strings and writes the generated client-side Javascript file to exportPath (where exportPath is a valid relative or absolute filesystem path).
+This is useful when autoHost is disabled and you would like to host the client-side now.js file yourself.

+This function is not intended to be used within your main NowJS application itself.
+Instead, it was meant to be used in a single-purpose script that you run every time you update NowJS.
+Such a script could look like this:

+    var nowjs = require('now');
+    nowjs.generateClientLibs('localhost', 8080, '/some/path/now.js');

+You may then take the generated file and minify/host it yourself.
+If no exportPath is provided, the generated source will be piped to standard output.

 <a name="groups"></a>
 ##Groups in NowJS